juselius/kubernetes-actions-runner/README.md

-# GitHub Actions Runner for Kubernetes
+# GitHub Actions Runner for Docker and Kubernetes

 Self-hosted GitHub Actions runner for deployment in Kubernetes.
 The runner can also be run locally, connected directly to the host docker daemon.